Get the "FAQs" and the "facts".

 A passive, globally diversified, tax-efficient, low-cost portfolio should be a major part, if not the very core, of a wealth-building strategy.
 I do believe that good opportunities outside the stock market do exist, though they should be chosen only after much thought and deliberation based on your personal circumstances.
 These would be things like starting your own business, rental properties, short-term bridge loans, and peer-to-peer lending.

 Most of all, I believe that when you are in the first half of your working career, asset accumulation is more important than asset allocation.
 People get really caught up in finding the secret investment with magically high rates of return.
+They take on way too much risk hoping to "make bank" on a hot stock or their cousin's start-up.
 But a good investment strategy doesn't work like that.
 It doesn't matter what you're invested in if you don't save enough money.
 That's why I take a strong approach to discovering your values to make the right cash flow decisions from early on in your life, when it matters most.